wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-plugins.rst

 --------
 Plugins provide the ability to create custom widgets, layouts, data sources/types, and custom themes.
 Shuffleboard provides the following plugins:

-- NetworkTables Plugin: To view data published on the NetworkTables
+- NetworkTables Plugin: To connect to data published over NetworkTables
 - Base Plugin: To display custom FRC data types in custom widgets
 - CameraServer Plugin: To view streams from the CameraServer